Choosing the right software development company for your project is a critical step on your path to success.

 Check platforms such as Clutch.co or The Manifest to read the reviews left by the company’s clients.
+You can also visit Design Rush for information.
 If the software development agency you’re screening doesn’t have any reviews or even a Clutch profile, consider it as a red flag – it means that the company if very young and probably inexperienced.

 Once you’re done with your research and think that the company could be the right match for your project, reach out to them and ask for recommendations from previous or current clients.
 This is a common step in the process of vetting different software houses, so the company should be prepared to share the recommendations with you.
 If it’s not, move on to the next one.

 Expert tip: The best way to find out whether a company is legit and its developers have great skills is by asking around the local developer community.
 All it takes is going to local Meetups and asking people about their opinions.
 The company’s standing in the developer community is an important indication of its expertise and approach to building software.